Circle of Care | The Purple Pages | Directory of Resources and Services

 This book has recipes for patients going through chemotherapy and radiation treatments.
 The recipes are excellent and easy.
 The nutritional information for each recipe is given, as well as hints on how to increase your calorie intake when needed.

-I-Can’t-Chew Cookbook…
+The I-Can’t-Chew Cookbook…

 This cookbook is designed for people who love and enjoy food but suffer from chewing, swallowing, or dry-mouth disorders - the recipes featured in this book can be useful for children suffering from mouth sores or severe fatigue.